mtli/nntime/README.md

-# nntime - Simple Utility for Timing Artificial Neural Networks
+# nntime - Simple Utilities for Timing Artificial Neural Networks

 Want to time some of your deep learning code, but find general-purpose profilers hard to work with?
 Then you are here at the right place!